Move Realty Co.

 County-Specific Information

-Many counties in the metro Atlanta area offer additional property tax exemptions for senior citizens.
-These exemptions can provide further savings for eligible homeowners.
+Many Georgia counties, including those in the metro Atlanta area, offer additional property tax exemptions or tax freezes for senior homeowners.
+These exemptions can provide substantial savings but often have age and income requirements that vary by county.

 Download PDF